sashadudkina5/PAY2U_MobileWebApp/README.md

 capital12345
 to see the active user flow

-pay2you@yandex.ru
-runproject
-to see a new user flow

-or you can register with your credentials
+or you can register with your own credentials to test new user flow

 ## Technology Stack
 - ReactJS